ebullient/monster-combat/README.md

 configuring the Prometheus datasource in Graphana, use the docker-compose service name as the hostname: `http://prometheus:9090`.

-The `runme.sh` script will keep a steady stream of requests hitting an endpoint of your choosing.

-Hopefully, that all worked fine.
-If it didn't, come find me in the [gameontext slack](https://gameontext.org/slackin) and let me know.
-Or open an issue.
-That works, too.

 ### Prometheus and Grafana with docker-compose

 The `${MONSTER_DIR}/deploy/dc/config` directory contains configuration for Prometheus and Grafana when run with docker-compose.